Leaders multiply leaders by giving away ownership, not just tasks

 Question: What if I give away ownership and the person fails?

-Answer: Fantastic question.
-And it’s the number one fear.
+Answer: It’s the number one fear.
 But you don’t just throw them in the deep end.
 You provide guardrails, support, and make it safe to fail.
 The cost of a single, managed mistake is almost always lower than the long-term cost of a disempowered team that never learns to swim on its own.

 Question: Isn’t this just micromanagement in disguise?